Financial-Times/dotcom-page-kit/packages/dotcom-ui-data-embed/README.md

 ### `init({ id }:{ id: string })`

-Initialises and returns a new [data embed client](#data-embed-client-api) which can be used to safely access the status of individual contexts.
+Initialises and returns a new [data embed client](#data-embed-client-api) which can be used to safely access the data.

 This method requires an `id` parameter within an options object.
 This `id` should match the `id` attribute on the embed element within the page.